Shovelware: Shovelware video games

 Low-budget, poor-quality video games, released in the hopes of being purchased by unsuspecting customers, are often referred to as "shovelware".
 This can lead to discoverability issues when a platform has no type of quality control.

+Landfill with the Atari 2600 games E.T. the Extra Terrestrial and Centipede.
+The quality of E.T. suffered greatly due to hardware limitations of the 2600, combined with a development of less than 6 weeks to produce cartridges in time for the 1982 Christmas shopping season.
+It was one of the biggest commercial failures in video game history, and is considered one of the worst video games of all time.
+A lack of quality control in video game publishing was a main cause of the video game crash of 1983 the next year.
+The crash led Atari to dump millions of unsold 2600 games into this landfill, in Alamogordo New Mexico.
+E.T. is considered one of the earliest examples of shovelware games, and the 2600 became notorious for third party shovelware.

 Some developers and publishers have become well-known as creators of shovelware.
 Blast!
-Entertainment, a defunct video game developer and publisher, was known for releasing licensed shovelware games based on movies, television shows and books such as An American Tail, Little Britain, Beverly Hills Cop, Jumanji, and Lassie, the majority of which received negative reception.
-Another defunct European publisher, Phoenix Games, was known for its line of value-priced titles for the PlayStation 2, Wii, DS, and PC.
-A number of their in-house games are adaptations of low-budget animated mockbusters, which largely function as interactive "activity centre" games with minimal actual gameplay.
-Games made by other studios, including Mere Mortals, but published by Phoenix, have a similarly poor reputation.
+Entertainment, a defunct video game developer and publisher, was known for releasing licensed shovelware games based on movies, television shows and books such as Beverly Hills Cop, Jumanji (both 2006), An American Tail, Little Britain, and Lassie (all 2007), the majority of which received negative reception.
+Another defunct European publisher, Phoenix Games, was known for its titles for the PlayStation 2, Wii, DS, and PC.
+A number of their in-house games are adaptations of low-budget animated mockbusters by Aqua Pacific and Dingo Pictures, which largely function as interactive "activity centre" games with minimal actual gameplay.
+Games made by other studios and published by Phoenix such as those by Mere Mortals have a similarly poor reputation.
+D3 Publisher, a Japanese video game publisher, was also known for releasing licensed shovelware games based on movies and TV shows, usually games based on Cartoon Network shows.